zonemaster/zonemaster/docs/specifications/tests/Zone-TP/zone01.md

       SOA MNAME name server IP address(es) found to the *MNAME Nameservers* set for the same entry as the SOA MNAME name server name.
    3. If at least one IP address from the previous step was found, then:
-      1. For each SOA MNAME name server IP for the SOA MNAME name server name do:
+      1. For each SOA MNAME name server IP address for the SOA MNAME name server name do:
          1. If the IP address is a localhost address (127.0.0.1 or ::1), then output *[Z01_MNAME_HAS_LOCALHOST_ADDR]* with SOA MNAME name server name and IP.
-         2. Else, send *SOA Query* to the name server and collect the response.
+         2. Else, send *SOA Query* to the name server IP and collect the response.
             1. If there is a DNS response, with [RCODE Name] "NoError" and an SOA record in the answer section, then:
                1. If the AA flag is not set, then output *[Z01_MNAME_NOT_AUTHORITATIVE]* with SOA MNAME name server name and IP address, and name server(s) IP address(es) from the *SERIAL Nameservers* set.
-               2. Else, add the SOA SERIAL field to the *MNAME Nameservers* set for the SOA MNAME name server name and IP pair.
+               2. Else, add the SOA SERIAL value to the *MNAME Nameservers* set for the SOA MNAME name server name and IP pair.
             2. Else if [RCODE Name] is not "NoError", then output *[Z01_MNAME_UNEXPECTED_RCODE]* with [RCODE Name], SOA MNAME name server name and